View Source Fine-tuning

 Introduction

 Fine-tuning is the process of specializing the parameters in a pre-trained model to a specific task.
-Large-language models such as BERT train on a generic langauge-modeling task which makes them powerful at extracting features from text.
+Large-language models such as BERT train on a generic language-modeling task which makes them powerful at extracting features from text.
 Despite their power, you often still need to train them on a downstream task.

 This example demonstrates how to use Bumblebee and Axon to fine-tune a pre-trained Bert model to classify Yelp reviews into classes of 1-5 stars.
 This example is based on Fine-tune a pretrained model from Huggingface.